Member Organizations

 Professional Accountancy Organizations

-EAAT was established in 1942 as a voluntary membership organization for accountancy professionals in the private sector that hold Certified Public Accountant (CPA), or Sworn-In Certified Public Accountant (Sworn-In CPA) titles from the Union of Chambers of Certified Public Accountants of Turkiye (TÜRMOB).
+EAAT was established in 1942 as a voluntary membership organization for accountancy professionals that hold Certified Public Accountant (CPA) or Sworn-In Certified Public Accountant (Sworn-In CPA) titles from the Union of Chambers of Certified Public Accountants of Türkiye (TÜRMOB).
 It has no formal legal recognition or powers.
 EAAT awards the Expert Accountants Certificate to members, which is a privileged qualification but does not give its holder any practicing rights.
-EAAT and TÜRMOB cooperate on strengthening the accountancy profession in Turkiye.
+EAAT and TÜRMOB cooperate on strengthening the accountancy profession in Türkiye.
 EAAT is a member of IFAC.

 Under the Professional Law No. 3658, TÜRMOB is authorized to (i) monitor compliance with initial and continuing professional development requirements for its members; (ii) translate and monitor ethical requirements; and (iii) investigate and discipline members for breach of rules and professional standards.
 KGK, the audit oversight entity, delegated the authority to conduct quality assurance (QA) reviews of non-public interest entities (PIEs) to TÜRMOB, under its oversight.
 All other TÜRMOB activities are subject to oversight by the Ministry of Treasury and Finance.

-In addition to being a member of IFAC, TÜRMOB is a full member of the Federation des Experts Comptables Mediterraneens, Accountancy Europe, and the Edinburgh Group.
+In addition to being a member of IFAC, TÜRMOB is a member of the Federation des Experts Comptables Mediterranean, Accountancy Europe, and the Edinburgh Group.

 Adoption of International Standards